developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

 port-forwarding flag which will allow us to send load balanced requests to the cluster.

-When this is ready, the following should Ingress Class is availble:
+When this is ready, the following should Ingress Class is available:

 ```shell title="" linenums="0"
 $ kubectl get ingressclass